tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard0/tf.contrib.distributions.Distribution.md

 samples, `batch_shape` defines how many independent distributions there are, and `event_shape` defines the shape of samples from each of those independent distributions.
-Samples are independent along the `batch_shape` dimensions, but not necessarily so along the `event_shape` dimensions (dependending on the particulars of the underlying distribution).
+Samples are independent along the `batch_shape` dimensions, but not necessarily so along the `event_shape` dimensions (depending on the particulars of the underlying distribution).

 Using the `Uniform` distribution as an example: